Life is too damn short.

 My husband’s enlistment ended.
 He didn’t want to continue it.
 He had other dreams and, suddenly, mine had to take a backseat to his.
 I decided there was nothing wrong with this.
 He was younger than me by eleven years and this was his “chance” to do something now, rather than have regrets later.

-I went to work.
 I took a job that was “beneath” my abilities and experience, because my family needed to pay the bills and put food on the table.
 I was promoted ten months later into a job that paid a little more, but was still “beneath” me.
 Ten months later, I aimed for what was – in my mind – the figurative moon.
 I hit it, but that promotion did not bring me the joy I expected.
 Instead, it brought nothing but frustration, stress and misery.
 The work was what I wanted to do, but it was a job for two people.
 It was a job that demanded long hours and supporting an entire company’s needs.
 It was soul-crushing; even more soul-crushing than the first two positions because of the demands.

 For a while, I tried to downshift, but no one responded to my resumes and applications.
 I couldn’t understand why, when I used to be inundated with calls during prior job hunts.
 Was I making too much money?
 Did they feel I was overqualified?

 I also felt like I couldn’t escape my job.

 More often than not, I dreamed of walking into work, saying, “I just can’t do this anymore,” and quitting.
 It was a huge emotional effort to push myself to play by the rules.
 To try to shift my networking and job hunting into the right environment for me, while still balancing the demands of my current job.
 I couldn’t let my family down.
 I couldn’t come home and tell them there would be no more money.